 Ruby Fuller died of T-cell leukaemia in May 2020, aged just 18.
-Before she died she asked that, in her memory, her family and friends raise funds for research into more effective and kinder cures for blood cancer.
+She asked family and friends to raise funds in her memory for research into more kinder & more effective blood cancer treatments.
 She also asked to be remembered by the motto 'Live Kindly Live Loudly'.

 Ruby was 17 when she was diagnosed with T-Cell Lymphoblastic Lymphoma (a type of blood cancer).
 Up to that point, she'd been a happy and healthy 17 year old, bursting with life and full of ambition to go and change the world.
 She was studying for her A levels and about to embark on her gold Duke of Edinburgh expedition - when all of a sudden she was catapulted into a world of chemotherapy and radiotherapy and months spent in hospital.

 Ruby endured 10 months of intensive treatment, including a stem cell transplant.
 But the cancer proved too aggressive and relapsed in the form of leukaemia.
 Ruby died peacefully at home, in May 2020.

 Ruby was kind and smart and the life and soul of the party.
 And she had a fantastic sense of humour which kept us all going, through even the darkest times.

 Ruby believed that being kind was the most important thing in the world; to people, animals, and the planet.
 Knowing she didn’t have long to live, she asked to be remembered by the motto ‘Live Kindly, Live Loudly’.
 The Loudly bit is about calling out injustice or unkindness.